zengelan/eks-workshop/content/040_shiftleft/220_configurejenkins/040configurejenkins3.md

   ![SQS Trigger](/images/mfe/sqstrigger.png?classes=border,shadow)

-  Also note that the project is built from the latest source stored in AWS CodeCommit using Git:
+  Also note that the project is built from the latest source stored in AWS CodeCommit using Git (more on this later):

   ![Git AWS CodeCommit](/images/mfe/gitcodecommit.png?classes=border,shadow)